bluicien/bluicien/README.md

-# Welcome to My GitHub Profile! 👋
+# Welcome to My GitHub Profile! 👋 (IN CONSTRUCTION)

 Hi there!
 I'm an **aspiring software developer** passionate about learning, building, and exploring new technologies.
 This GitHub profile is my digital playground where I showcase my journey, projects, and skills as I grow in the tech world.